Eshitamjn20/HEM-Housing-ML-Model/README.md

 ### Model Prediction

-After running the FeatureEngineering.ipynb notebook, you will have trained three models: Random Forest, Polynomial Regression, and Gradient Boosting.
+After running the **Modelling-and-feature-engineering.ipynb** notebook, you will have trained three models: Random Forest, Polynomial Regression, and Gradient Boosting.
 The notebook visualizes and compares their predictions with actual prices.

 ### Outputs to Expect: